Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

 In the early 1980's, it was discovered that the doubly-excited states of the Helium atom exhibit rovibrational spectra that reflect the formation of a highly nonrigid linear symmetric XYX "molecular" structure \cite{kell80,berr89}, where the X's stand for the two excited electrons and Y for the He nucleus.
 In addition to other methods \cite{berr89}, these rovibrational spectra and corresponding underlying collective wave functions were studied using the approach of 3D angular-momentum restoration \cite{iwai89}.
 Such molecular structures in highly excited atoms indicate that physical processes associated with symmetry breaking cannot be dismissed even in the case of natural atoms; they provide a bridge \cite{yann07,yann06.4} to the regime of Wigner molecules in two-dimensional quantum dots.

-Another notable application of projection techniques beyond nuclear physics is the use of a number-projection method [see Sec.~\ref{sec:restoration-at-finite} and \cite{ross95}] to calculate the canonical-ensemble, temperature-dependent free energy of metal clusters, in particular in describing temperature attenuation of electronic shell effects in ionization potentials, electron affinities, and fission fragmentation of poly-cationic and poly-anionic clusters \cite{yann97,yann00.1,yann02}.
+Another notable application of projection techniques beyond nuclear physics is the use of a number-projection method, see {\Sec}~\ref{sec:restoration-at-finite} and \citeasnoun{ross95}, to calculate the canonical-ensemble, temperature-dependent free energy of metal clusters for describing temperature effects in electronic-shell energy contributions \cite{(Fra96b)}, and in particular for describing temperature attenuation in ionization potentials, electron affinities, and fission fragmentation of poly-cationic and poly-anionic clusters \cite{yann97,yann00.1,yann02}.

-Particle-number projection techniques have also been used to investigate the properties of superconducting metal grains \cite{egid03,egid05}.
+Particle-number projection techniques were also used to investigate the properties of superconducting metal grains \cite{egid03,egid05}.

 Finally worth mentioning is the use of projection-operator techniques to describe the dynamic Jahn-Teller effect in natural molecules in the case of tunneling between equivalently distorted energy-minimum configurations of the adiabatic potential energy surface \cite{dunn92,dunn12}.
 Naturally, due to the very large masses of the ionic cores, the explicit symmetry-broken wave-packet state localized within a single minimum can be observed in cases when tunneling is suppressed \cite{bers16}.
 This is analogous to the observation of pinned classical Wigner crystals of trapped ultracold ions \cite{yann17,thom15}.